papermill/mill/README.md

 All the configuration is in `JSON` format.
 The `nconf` module is used to handle different sources of configuration.

-Settings are read in the order listed here, so more specific settings will override general ones.
-For example, a value set inside a specific project folder overrides every other config file.

-- Local (system) config for `papermill`: `/etc/papermill/papermill.json`

-- Local (system) config: `~/.mill/config/mill.json`
-   * `mill`'s "under the hood" settings

-- User config for 'papermill': `$HOME/.papermill.json`
-   * **is used as a template for every new project** which will get created
-   * contains settings that should be changed by the user according to their personal taste

-- `papermill.json`: Config inside a document repository.
-Overides `local.config`.
-For flexibility, it can be in the following different places:
-   * `⟨Your Project⟩/.papermill.json` *(hidden file)*
-   * `⟨Your Project⟩/.papermill/papermill.json` *(in hidden folder)*
-   * `⟨Your Project⟩/papermill.json` *(normal file, the default)*

 ## Implementation/Extend

 - uses the [`flatiron`](https://github.com/flatiron) anti-framework